 If you’re worried about getting bored, mix up the flavours—not the structure.
 I honestly eat tacos 2-3 times a week, but I don’t get bored because I mix things up with sauces, spices, vegetables etc.

 Remember the capsule wardrobe analogy; a white t-shirt and jeans can be mixed to make 100 different outfits if you get creative!
-Changes your shoes, your handbag, add a scarf, put a sweater—the possibilities are endless.
+Changes your shoes, and your handbag, add a scarf, put on a sweater—the possibilities are endless.
 The same applies to minimalist eating!

 Have a “use it up” shelf in your fridge.
 Put leftovers or anything that needs to be eaten soon on this shelf so you don’t forget about it.

-One tip to help you clear this shelf is by having what I call a “platter meal”.
+One tip to help you clear this shelf is to have what I call a “platter meal”.
 I grab my biggest cutting board and clean out the fridge: some leftover chicken, carrot sticks, hardboiled eggs, a bit of cheese, maybe some nuts and bread on the side.

 As always, it doesn’t matter what I grab because it’s all food that I know my family loves to eat.